“A gorgeous rural hideaway created out of a 17th-century Cretan hamlet, with stunning sea views”

 - Back at the hotel, enjoy olive oil tasting or try a cold process soap-making course with olive oil

 - Olive oil tasting

 - Wine tasting

 Children of all ages are welcome and the rooms are well set up to accommodate families.
-There's plenty of outdoor space and a pool, though nothing specific in the way of children's facilities and teenagers might find it a little quiet.
+However, the overall ambiance of the property is tranquil and relaxing, so you may feel uncomfortable with noisy children, particularly by the pool and at dinner.
+There's plenty of outdoor space, though nothing specific in the way of children's facilities, and teenagers might find it a little quiet.